zebra1yw/go-todo-app/README.md

 # go-todo-app

 Go-Todo-App is a simple and efficient task management application built with Go.
-This application allows you to create, update, delete, and view tasks in a user-friendly manner.
+This application allows you to create, complete, delete, and view tasks in a user-friendly manner.

 ## Getting Started
 To get started with Go-Todo-App, clone the repository and follow the instructions in the README.md file.